TuGraph-family/Awesome-Text2GQL/README.md

 sh ./scripts/run_the_whole_flow.sh
 ```

-The following steps will be exexcted in sequence:
+The following steps will be execuated in sequence:

 - generate cyphers by generation module based on Antlr4 with templates as input.
 - generate questions by generalization module based on LLMs with the cyphers generated in the last step as input.